PROPORTIONAL REPRESENTATION SOCIETY OF AUSTRALIA

 Casual vacancies in positions that were filled using PR are best filled by countback or a further count

-Categories of Voting Systems
+Categories of voting systems

-COMMONWEALTH OF AUSTRALIA proportional representation history at National level – See also the Sub-index for the sections of this item.
+COMMONWEALTH OF AUSTRALIA proportional representation history at national level – See also the Sub-index for the sections of this item.

 Constraints are not necessary or advisable in proportional representation elections

-Contact details for PRSA National Officers and Branches
+Contact details for PRSA Inc. Officers

 D

-Direct election of candidates is important
+Direct election of candidates is important.

 E

-Election Night Special is a 5-minute video on YouTube of a 1970 sketch by Monty Python’s Flying Circus.
-See also the transcript and commentary on it.
-Because of the non-transferable votes in the UK’s first-past-the-post electoral system, small frivolous or nonsensical parties can significantly and unreasonably impair the prospects of more substantial parties.
+See also the transcript and commentary on it, which revealingly shows how the non-transferable votes in the UK’s first-past-the-post electoral system can let frivolous or nonsensical candidates, with hardly any votes, significantly and unreasonably affect the electoral fate of much more substantial candidates.

 Electoral Commissions and Parliaments in Australia